jainnimish/jainnimish.github.io/_posts/2023-12-03-have-you-loved-someone.md

 I've observed a couple of things when I look at other people:

 I "love" you because ...
-- Look good
+- Look good.
+- Money.
+- ̃Nice car.
-- Money
+- Nice house.

 Generic reasons:
-- Nice, thoughtful, ...
+- Kind, thoughtful, ...

 To put it in Will-Hunting style, I think there's a certainty in life.
 You can tell me all about what it means to love someone.
 But, if I ask you one simple question: Why do you love that person?
 I'm willing to bet that your reasons will align perfectly with the aforementioned ones.